hudsonz1/Catastrophe_Database/Debris Database/README.txt

 OTHER EXPLOSIONS DATASET:

-Explosions along different family orbits are also simulated and included in the following urls.
+40 explosions along 5 orbits of each different family are also simulated and included in the following urls.
 The datasets structure is the same aforementioned.
 It is also included a single JSON file that contains all the explosions computed in that family.

 Axial_L1: https://data.mendeley.com/datasets/8mwb28h4g6/1
 Axial_L2: https://data.mendeley.com/datasets/4g28tkstj8/1